These small Italian islands could be COVID-free in time for summer holidays

 Lying between Corsica and the mainland, Elba is famously where Napoleon Bonaparte spent his first exile.
 It’s also the third largest of Italy’s islands after Sardinia and Sicily.

-Elba, though, is not your typical Tuscany getaway.
-It has snorkelling, beautiful beaches, and thermal baths beckoning you away from the region’s ubiquitous rolling hills and cypress tree alleys to this small offshore idyll.
+Despite being in the Tuscan Archipelago, Elba is not your typical Tuscan getaway.
+This small offshore idyll has snorkelling, beautiful beaches and thermal baths beckoning you away from the region’s ubiquitous rolling hills and cypress tree alleys.